 White Rose Memorial Essays

-The Tulsa Council for Holocaust Education’s Tenth Annual White Rose Memorial Essay Contest
+The Tulsa Council for Holocaust Education’s Thirteenth Annual White Rose Memorial Essay Contest

 For Middle, Jr. High, and High School Students

 The White Rose organization, including brother and sister Hans and Sophie Scholl, felt compelled to protest the frightening environment in which they lived and studied.
 Their protests took the form of essays published in leaflets that were distributed anonymously in Munich, and then later mailed to persons selected from the phone book.
 These essays challenged citizens to resist the Nazi policies and encouraged non-violent political dissent.
 The White Rose members knew that to be silent in the face of evil was to surrender to it, encourage it, and enable it to grow stronger.
 Thus, their movement united others to resist Nazi tyranny by striving to eradicate the “face of evil” before it destroyed more innocent lives.
 According to an exhibit on display at the U.S. Holocaust Memorial Museum in Washington, D.C., “Of all the groups in Germany that opposed Hitler’s dictatorship, only one, code-named ‘White Rose’, openly protested the Nazi genocide against the Jews.”

 Consider the following: A common misconception of the Holocaust is that Jews went ”like sheep to the slaughter”.
 However, Jewish resistance to the Nazi onslaught came in a variety of ways.
 Practicing one’s faith in secret, smuggling food and weapons, forging documents, writing diaries, rebelling with no hope of success were all forms of resistance.

 1. Although much is written about men, women also played a significant role in resistance.
 Your task is to research two Jewish women resistors; one who took up arms, and one who resisted by other means.
 Describe their actions and explain the significance of their accomplishments.